 Specifically, antidepressants.
 If you and your doctor decide that you should stop taking them, lower your dose, or switch to another prescription, there’s a good chance that your dreams will be affected.
 Especially if you nix the medications quickly instead of slowly tapering off.

-Fortunately, the weirdness should stop once your body adjusts.
+Thankfully, the weirdness and any resulting scary dreams should stop once your body adjusts.

 Sure, catching up on your favorite shows might seem like a great way to unwind before turning in.
 But once you fall asleep (which might take a while, thanks to the blue light emitted by your laptop or tablet), your dreams could be pretty strange.